ChadSikorra/jqTreeContextMenu/README.md

 **contextMenuDecider**

-Use this closure option to decide the which context menu should be shown when a node is clicked:
+Use this closure option to decide which context menu should be shown when a node is clicked:

 ```
     $('#tree').jqTreeContextMenu({